 Thus, effort has been spent on finding conditions so that integrable kernels are Hankel composition kernels, cf. \cite{Blow1,Blow2}.
 These conditions are mostly formulated in terms of differential equations satisfied by $f_j$ and $g_j$ in \eqref{i:5}, and thus more or less in terms of regularity properties of the same functions.
-As we will see, the methods developed in this paper do not rely on differential equations but on the algebraic composition structure of the kernel \eqref{i:4}. \end{rem} What happens if \eqref{i:5} cannot be achieved?
-In that case, one could recall that a Fredholm determinant, for a reasonable trace class operator, is defined in terms of the operator's traces and thus the determinant enjoys some conjugation invariance by Lidskii's theorem \cite[Corollary $3.8$]{S}.
-The very same gauge freedom was exploited in the works of Bertola and Cafasso \cite{BerCa0,BerCa1} on multi-time processes and it allowed them to convert some additive Hankel composition operators to integrable operators in Fourier space.
-In more detail, assuming that $\phi$ and $\psi$ in \eqref{i:4} admit contour integral representations of the form
+As we will see, the methods developed in this paper do not rely on differential equations but on the algebraic composition structure of the kernel \eqref{i:4}. \end{rem}